dd010101/vyos-jenkins/readme.md

 E: The repository 'http://dev.packages.vyos.net/repositories/sagitta sagitta InRelease' is not signed.
 ```

-Then don't be surprised.
-Are you not blocked - everyone is blocked.
+Then don't be surprised - you aren't blocked - everyone is blocked.
 This is due to
 [change in VyOS policy](https://blog.vyos.io/community-contributors-userbase-and-lts-builds) where
 they don't offer their `dev.packages.vyos.net/repositories` for public anymore.
 This change applies only to stable
 branches (like 1.3 equuleus/1.4 sagitta), you can still build current/development branch as usual with